wernerschuler/Computer-Hardware/README.md

 --

 **Cooler - Includes a metal heat sink and a fan**
 - Used to keep the system cool, preventing overheating.
- - The heat sink is a metal block, that absorbs heat, distributes and transfers the heat to the surrounding air.
+- The heat sink is a metal block that absorbs heat and distributes and transfers the heat to the surrounding air.
- - The fan helps maintain a steady airflow and prevents the buildup of hot air
+- The fan helps maintain a steady airflow and prevents the buildup of hot air.

 <img src="https://i.imgur.com/tlJ3J4r.png" height="30%" width="50%" alt="Heat sink and fan"/>

 **GPU (Graphics processing unit)**
- - Responsible for rendering images, videos, and animations, so it can be displayed on to your computer's monitor.
+ - Responsible for rendering images, videos, and animations so it can be displayed on to your computer's monitor.

 <img src="https://i.imgur.com/CP8Lf9t.jpeg" height="30%" width="50%" alt="Heat sink and fan"/>

 **CPU (Central processing unit)**
  - Responsible for executing instructions and performing calculations.
- - It is responsible for running software programs and carrying out arithmetic, logic, control, and input/output operations.
+ - Responsible for running software programs and carrying out arithmetic, logic, control, and input/output operations.

    <img src="https://i.imgur.com/cepX2BW.png" height="30%" width="50%" alt="A CPU"/>